Are you planning to hire mobile app developers to build an app to power up your business?

-If you have an idea for the Next Big ThingTM and need to hire a freelancer to bring it to life, how can you protect that idea from being copied or beaten to market by the freelancer you hire?
+If you have an idea for the Next Big ThingTM and need to hire a freelancer to bring this app idea to life, how can you protect that idea from being copied or beaten to market by the freelancer you hire?

 Two legal documents should protect you from having your idea stolen and used by the freelancer you hire.
 A non-disclosure agreement and a non-compete agreement.
 Both of these may be available on the platform you use while you can always get boilerplate agreements drawn up by a lawyer.